 As a Medicare Advantage (MA) plan, we are required by Centers for Medicare & Medicaid Services (CMS) to provide, at a minimum, the same medical benefits to our members as Original Medicare.
 As an MA plan, we cannot be more restrictive than Original Medicare, however, we are allowed to clarify or more fully explain coverage in our policies.
-If Original Medicare does not have an NCD or LCD applicable to the service under review, the MA plan can develop a guideline to define the plan's coverage.
+If Original Medicare does not have an NCD or LCD applicable to the service under review, the MA plan can develop a guideline to define the Plan's coverage.
 Each individual's unique, clinical circumstances may be considered in light of current CMS guidelines and scientific literature.

 Blue Medicare HMOSM and Blue Medicare PPOSM medical coverage policies are available for viewing online.
 Providers can search for a policy to determine the medical necessity criteria needed for a coverage approval.
-These policies are located on Blue Medicare HMOSM and Blue Medicare PPOSM providers' page of bcbsnc.com/content/providers/blue-medicare-providers/index.htm, available at: bcbsnc.com/content/providers/blue-medicare-providers/index.htm.
+These policies are located on Blue Medicare HMOSM and Blue Medicare PPOSM providers' page of BlueCrossNC.com/provider-home, available at: BlueCrossNC.com/providers/ blue-medicare-providers/blue-medicare-medical-policy-search.

 Medical policies can be searched by alphabetical listing, as well as, a categorical listing to aid you in locating a coverage policy.
-Questions relative to a specific procedure or precertification requirements may be obtained by contacting Care Management & Operations at 1-800-296-9790.
+Questions relative to a specific procedure or pre-certification requirements may be obtained by contacting Care Management at 1-800-296-9790.